Rochester Philharmonic Orchestra: History

 The RPO sponsors the Rochester Philharmonic Youth Orchestra (RPYO), founded in 1970 and composed of Rochester-area student musicians in the eighth through twelfth grades.
 Under the direction of James Mick, the RPYO performs three concerts annually, including one side by side with the RPO.
 Members of the RPO serve as mentors for the Youth Orchestra.
 In 2000, the orchestra named Michael Butterman its principal conductor for education and outreach, the first position of its kind in the country.
+Jherrard Hardeman was appointed in 2023 as the RPYO Music Director.

 Jeff Tyzik has served as the orchestra's principal pops conductor since 1994.
 RPO concerts are rebroadcast on WXXI 91.5 FM.